Juillermo/ABC/README.md

 results = model.get_results_dataframe(credible_inteval_pvalue=0.01)  # This creates a table with summary statistics
 ```

-A detailed example with **step-by-step intructions** on how to use the model and produce outputs and visualisations within python code can be found at the tutorial notebook ['ABC_to_ABC.ipynb'](notebooks/ABC_to_ABC.ipynb).
+A more detailed example with **step-by-step intructions** on how to use the model and produce outputs and visualisations within python code can be found at the tutorial notebook ['ABC_to_ABC.ipynb'](notebooks/ABC_to_ABC.ipynb).

 ## Reproducing results